Certificate III in Individual Support (Disability)

 * Students using a mobile or tablet will need to upload documents from a laptop or desktop or have a Dropbox account.

-The course requires skills to be demonstrated within the workplace during 120 hours of Structured Workplace Learning and Assessment (SWLA).
+The Certificate III individual support requires skills to be demonstrated within the workplace during 120 hours of Structured Workplace Learning and Assessment (SWLA).
 SWLA is conducted in an approved venue under a formal agreement between the host organisation, the student and Swinburne Open Education.

 Online study FAQs